 You know we're all in mad royal wedding mode when we're even talking about sprigs of myrtle and their provenance.
-But let's set this straight now so you can astonish your friends with your royal knowledge when Zara Phillips gets married in July.
-Might be good for winning some bets.
+But let's set this straight now so you can astonish your friends with your royal knowledge.

 Here's the real story on the royal wedding myrtle.

 Prince Albert's grandmother gave Queen Victoria a posy of myrtle during a visit to Gotha (as in the former royal family surname, Saxe-Coburg-Gotha).
 The Queen had the myrtle planted against a wall at her new home, Osborne House on the Isle of Wight, where it still grows today.
 (Photo 2 in gallery)

 Queen Victoria's daughter Victoria (still with me?) married the future

 Kaiser in 1858, a sprig was cut from the plant for her wedding bouquet.
 (Photo 2 in gallery)